 - Free domain not included in the entry-level plan

-Bluehost is known in the hosting world as a beginner-friendly provider.
+Bluehost is known as one of the best beginner-friendly Linux hosting provider in the market.
 It mainly focuses on WordPress hosting and provides user-centered tools to make its management a walk in the park.

 First things first, Bluehost understands just how easy it is to screw up when creating and optimizing a website.
 Well, when you choose Bluehost, you get access to a staging area.
 In short, a staging area is a duplicate of your live website.
 It enables you to test any changes or major new features that you plan to implement without having to show them to your site visitors.